rocket-internet-berlin/RocketTechHandbook/index.md

     * Try to be available.
 We need close, cross-functional teams in order to work on difficult problems.
 This means working in the same place and where possible, at the same time.
+    * Learn from failure.
+When things don't turn out as expected, use it as an opportunity to make Rocket better by sharing what you learn.
     * Be data-centric.
 Awesome and creative ideas are welcome and should be validated with qualitative or quantitative data.
 If our ideas aren't as awesome as we think, then we modify or move on.
 Pride never beats data.
-    * Learn from failure.
-When things don't turn out as expected, use it as an opportunity to help Rocket improve.
-We don't make complex decisions in isolation so don't expect to be blamed.
-Do, however, share what we can learn and change to make ourselves better.
     * Be a good neighbor.
 The people in the next pod might be working on a launch or trying to deal with an unexpected burst of traffic.
 Be aware of their situation and think about whether they need to hear you on the phone to your mum.
     * Assume trust.
 Trusting the intent and competency of one another is cheaper than a process and more fun.